martinha1909/Hassner/README.md

 Hassner is a service that allows user to invest in their favourite artists and raise capital

-backend folder contains logic of all SQL query functions, their blueprints and definitions as well as handling data input and output. frontend contains graphics and other display pages this project database contains all database content files and scripts
+`/backend` contains logic of all SQL query functions, their blueprints and definitions as well as handling data input and output.

+`/frontend` contains graphics and other display pages this project

+`/database` contains all database content files and scripts

 To run this project:;
 1. Download xampp at (suggested: https://www.apachefriends.org/download.html)